'Gilmore Girls' Season 1, Episode 20: P.S. I Lo...

 In this instance, Lorelai tried to save Rory hurt feelings by withholding her Max news until the Dean break up sadness has subsided.
 She and Rory have this exchange:

 Lorelai: When I was in junior high, I had a boyfriend, Todd something or other.
 Not a soul mate, but I was crazy about him and he dumped me.
-I was completely crushed and I could do nothing except lie around and cry and listen to Air Supply, very low point in my life.
+I was completely crushed and I could do nothing except lie around and cry and listen to Air Supply, a very low point in my life.
 Two days after the breakup my best friend Nevina Cutler got back together with her boyfriend, Randy something or other, who had dumped her days before Todd dumped me.
 And she was so happy and gloaty and couldn't stop talking about how great it was that she had her boyfriend back that it made me feel horrible.

 Rory: The end.
 Let's go.